nileshpatil6/claude-code-proxy/README.md

 **Use Anthropic clients (like Claude Code) with Gemini or OpenAI backends.** 🤝

-A proxy server that lets you use Anthropic clients with Gemini or OpenAI models via LiteLLM. 🌉
+A proxy server that lets you use Anthropic clients with Gemini, OpenAI, or A4F models via LiteLLM. 🌉

 ![Anthropic API Proxy](pic.png)